+Elective Deferred Compensation.
 We implemented the Officer Deferred Plan in 2009.
-During 2023, Ms. Heim and Mr. Hines were the only NEOs who elected to defer compensation into the plan, and Mr. Hines is the only NEO who previously has deferred compensation into the plan.
+During 2024, Ms. Heim and Mr. Hines were the only NEOs who elected to defer compensation into the plan.
 The Officer Deferred Plan is discussed in the Compensation Discussion and Analysis-Other Pay Policies-Non-qualified Deferred Compensation section of this proxy statement.

+ERRP Awards.
 Prior to the discontinuation of our ERRP in 2023, our executive officers received annual ERRP grants.
-The 2022 ERRP awards were the last grants under such program.
+The 2022 ERRP awards were the last grants under the program.
 ERRP awards vested over a five-year period and were to be paid following separation of service.
-Pursuant to the terms of ERRP award agreements, when a grant vests, our executive officers receive restricted share units, which we credit to an account for each executive officer to a deferred compensation account.
+Pursuant to the terms of ERRP award agreements, when a grant vests, our executive officers receive restricted share units, which we credit to a deferred compensation account for each executive officer.
 These restricted share units are not deferrals under our deferred compensation plan; however, the restricted share units are similar to deferred compensation because an executive officer cannot access the units until he or she is no longer our employee.
 For more details about our ERRP program, please refer to the Compensation Discussion and Analysis-Pay Components-Long-Term Performance-Based Equity Incentive Awards section in this proxy statement.